WPP-Public/akqa-nz-dom-class/README.md

 ```

 ### Add
-Adds the specified class from the html element if it is not already there.
-This method is chainable
+Adds the specified class from the HTML element if it is not already there.
+This method is chainable.

 ```javascript
 el_class.add( 'class-to-add' );